Josiah Taft

-Josiah Taft (April 2, 1709 – September 30, 1756) was a wealthy landowner in Uxbridge, Massachusetts best known as the husband of Lydia Taft, the first woman to vote in America.
+Josiah Taft (April 2, 1709 – September 29, 1756) was a wealthy landowner and legislator in Uxbridge, Massachusetts.
+He performed several roles within the community and served with the Uxbridge Militia.
+Attaining the rank of captain, he fought during the French and Indian Wars.
+Upon Taft's death, his wife Lydia Taft became the wealthiest person in Uxbridge and under the premise of "no taxation without representation" was the first woman to vote in America.

 Early life

-Josiah was born on April 2, 1709, at Mendon, Province of Massachusetts Bay, the son of Daniel and Lidia (Chapin) Taft, and the grandson of the first American Taft, Robert Taft, Sr. Josiah's father Daniel, had been a local "squire" and Justice of the Peace.
-Josiah grew up in the western part of Mendon which became the incorporated town of Uxbridge in 1727.
+Josiah was born on April 2, 1709, at Mendon, Province of Massachusetts Bay, the son of Daniel and Lydia (née Chapin) Taft, who were married on December 5, 1706.
+Lydia was the daughter of Captain Josiah Chapin.
+Josiah's father Daniel, had been a local "squire", town treasurer, moderator, justice of the peace, and legal advisor to his family.
+His siblings were Daniel, Japhet, David, Caleb, and Abigail.
+Josiah grew up in the Mendon, and became a resident of Uxbridge in 1732.